 - For people who want privacy, there are rooms with private bathrooms as well.
 The rooms with shared bathrooms are obviously cheaper.
 Prices are around $74 USD/night.

-My Third Pick For The Best Budget Hotel is Isabella Hotel & Suites
+My Third Pick For The Best Cheap Hotels in Toronto is Isabella Hotel & Suites

 - Isabella Hotel & Suites is a great option for people who want the convenience of central location and don’t want to compromise on privacy